+The Norwich Diocesan Board of Finance (NDBF)

 The Norwich Diocesan Board of Finance (NDBF) is a related party due to its powers of appointment of company members.

-NDBF recharged costs incurred in relation to services provided to the Trust totalling £5,390 (2020: £2,538).
-There are no balances outstanding at the year end (2020: £Nil).
+NDBF recharged costs incurred in relation to services provided to the Trust totalling £6,340 (2021: £5,390).
+There are no balances outstanding at the year-end (2021: £nil).